dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/enhancing-the-gridview/adding-a-gridview-column-of-checkboxes-cs.md

 ## Summary

 In cases where you need to let users choose an arbitrary number of rows from a GridView before proceeding, adding a column of checkboxes is one option.
 As we saw in this tutorial, including a column of checkboxes in the GridView entails adding a TemplateField with a CheckBox Web control.
 By using a Web control (versus injecting markup directly into the template, as we did in the previous tutorial) ASP.NET automatically remembers what CheckBoxes were and were not checked across postback.
-We can also programmatically access the CheckBoxes in code to determine whether a given CheckBox is checked, or to chnage the checked state.
+We can also programmatically access the CheckBoxes in code to determine whether a given CheckBox is checked, or to change the checked state.

 This tutorial and the last one looked at adding a row selector column to the GridView.
 In our next tutorial we'll examine how, with a bit of work, we can add inserting capabilities to the GridView.